yukilite/tp/docs/UserGuide.md

 ### 4.5 Exit HAMS program

 This command exits the HAMS program and saves the current Patient/Appointment data into separate local save files (in `/saves/appointments.txt` and `/saves/patients.txt` respectively).
-Also, the resuable and new patient ids will also be saved in
+Also, the resuable and new patient ids will be saved in `/saves/patientId.txt`.
-  `/saves/patientId.txt`.
 These files will be loaded to the program when it is run again subsequently.

 Format: `exit`